Ready to Volunteer?

 Fishermen abound in the Bay area, and where there's fishermen, there's fishing line and hooks.
 Unfortunately, waterbirds get tangled up or hooked and can get severely injured or die.

 If you like hanging out at fishing piers, talking to fishermen, or paddling around the piers?
 Volunteers are needed daily to interact with and educate local fishermen, maintain carcass chutes and filament line recycling tubes, check the Sunshine Skyway and other local fishing sites for entangled or hooked birds and notify local rescuers.
-For more information, contact Ann Paul or Sandy Reed.
+For more information, contact Sandy Reed.

 March through August